unmais/the_non_bullshit_consensus/README.md

 # the_non_bullshit_consensus
-A bit of (anti) politics for a fair and reasonable world.
+A bit of rethinking behevior and patterns in the FLOSS community for a fair and reasonable world.
 If you are here, it means you also feel that thing.

-Below I offer a code of conduct that you could also use in your projects for easier, less non-sensical and safer work.

-It's aimed to be guarantee (as far as it's feasible) a fair, reasonable way of conducting the project free of both politics, prejudices, hijack attempts and above all bullshit.
+Below I offer a code of conduct aimed to be guarantee (as far as it's feasible) a fair, reasonable way of conducting the project free of both politics, prejudices, hijack attempts and above all bullshit.

+Feel free to use adopt it if it's your thing.
 It's compatible, non-conflicting with almost any reasonable code of conduct imaginable and can be extended in any way you want.

 (WIP - feel free to send me your suggestions)